E-CAM/E-CAM-Library/.gitlab/issue_templates/module.md

 - [ ] Is it well formatted? (typos, line length, brackets,...)
 - [ ] Is all new source code sufficiently documented? (functions, their arguments,...)
 - [ ] Did it change any interfaces?
 Only additions are allowed without a major version increment (if >v1.0).
 Changing file formats also requires a major version number increment.
-- [ ] Is the Copyright year up to date?